Kruithne/spooder/README.md

 ### Should I use it?

-Only if you want to.
+If it serves your needs and you're happy with it, then please feel free.
 If you are looking for a general-purpose web server that can be configured to your specific needs, I recommend [Express](https://expressjs.com/).

-### Why is this open source / publicly available?

-Why not?
-I didn't see any reason that the project should be should be kept private, despite it's goals.
-If you find it useful, feel free to use it.

 ## Contributing / Feedback / Issues